ParidhiShrivastava0406/NoteSharingSite/README.md

 ## 🚀 How to Run

-By directly running "python manage.py runserver" on the terminal
+By directly running "python manage.py runserver" on the terminal.